x

 • Therapy.
 During the therapy process, patients will identify triggers for the addiction and work through coping mechanisms that can help prevent them from using those drugs in the future.

 • Support from someone with lived experience.
-These are individuals who are in recovery and have been down this road, which allows them provide you with essential support.
+These are individuals who are in recovery and have been down this road, which allows them to provide you with essential support.

 In some cases, detox centers or treatment facilities may use medications to help ease withdrawal symptoms.